 You can install the latest stable version of Ray as follows.

 pip install -U ray # also recommended: ray[debug]

 Latest Snapshots (Nightlies)¶

-Here are links to the latest wheels (which are built off of master).
-These versions will have newer features but may be subject to more bugs.
+Here are links to the latest wheels (which are built for each commit on the master branch).
 To install these wheels, run the following command:

 pip install -U [link to wheel]